joemasilotti/masilotti.com/src/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 This is the first post in a series on how to build high-fidelity, hybrid iOS apps with Turbo and Ruby on Rails.
 It covers the benefits of Turbo-powered hybrid apps and how to get up and running.

-{% render "turbo_ios", resource: resource, site: site %}
+{% render "inline/turbo_ios", resource: resource, site: site %}

 ## The power of hybrid...